-Inlet works 2Duty/1Standby pumps, 2 No. mecha grease removal system, flow measurem EXISTING STREAM NEW STREAM Biological Treatment 2 No. oxidation ditches with 4 No. surface aerators.
+Inlet works 2Duty/1Standby pumps, 2 No. mechanical screens with aerated griggrease removal system, flow measurement and grit classifier. and whose serious alone EXISTING STREAM NEW STREAM Biological Treatment 2 No. oxidation ditches with 4 No. surface aerators.
 1 No. Anaerobic tank with 3 No. mixers.
 1 No. Anoxic tank 1 No. aeration tank with fine bubble disc aeration Phosphorus Removal Ferric Sulphate dosing Secondary Settling 3 No. 13m diameter final settlement tanks with half bridge sludge scraper.
-Sludge settled within the settlement tar central sludge hopper to the return sludg Surplus Activated Sludge (SAS) is pur from the pump sump to the sludge blenc Return Activated Sludge (RAS) is pump the pump sump and is mixed with the ind tanks with half bridge sludge scraper. hks is withdrawn by gravity from each ge pump sump. mped by 2 No. pumps (Duty/Standby) d/holding tank. ped 2 No. pumps (Duty/Standby) from
+Sludge settled within the settlement tal central sludge hopper to the return sludge.

-Sludge Treatment - 1 No. sludge acceptance tank, 45m 3 , 1 No. mixer and sludge pump sump equipment with 2 No. Pumps. - 1 No. Sludge Blend/Holding tank, 192m 3 , 1 No. mixer and sludge pump sump equipment with 2 No. Pumps. - 1 No. Picket Fence Thickener for thickening from 0.5% to 2% Dry Solids, 97m 3 . - 2 No. Sludge Belt Presses with 2 No. sludge transfer pumps, 1 No. poly make-up unit with 3 No. dosing pumps.
+Surplus Activated Sludge (SAS) is pumped by 2 No. pumps (Duty/Stand from the pump sump to the sludge blend/holding tank.
+Return Activated Sludge (RAS) is pumped 2 No. pumps (Duty/Standby) from the pump sump and is mixed with the incoming influent.
+Sludge Treatment - 1 No. sludge acceptance tank, 45m3, 1 No. mixer and sludge pump sump equipment with 2 No. Pumps. - 1 No. Sludge Blend/Holding tank, 192m3, 1 No. mixer and sludge pump sump equipment with 2 No. Pumps. - 1 No. Picket Fence Thickener for thickening from 0.5% to 2% Dry Solids, 97m .
+2 No. Sludge Belt Presses with 2 No. sludge transfer pumps, 1 No. poly make-up unit with 3 No. dosing pumps.
 Effluent Discharge 1 No. 450mm gravity outfall pipe to Blackwater River.